cannonkeys/ck-docs/docs/bluepill-build.md

 1. Once inserted, bend the legs and follow the same general technique that you did with the diodes and resistors.

 ## Final Installation
 1. Finally, add the blue pill and solder it to the board.
 Make sure you have it oriented the correct way!
 Follow the printout on the board.
+The notch on the outline is where the USB port goes.
 ![](images/build_guide/31-solder-bluepill.jpg)

     !!!
 Note